peter-leonov/ngx_http_js_module/README.markdown

 * Mac OS 10.6.3 32-bit and 64-bit (Core Duo and Core 2 Duo iMacs)

-With a SpiderMonkey installed from ports the following platforms were tested and proved to have an ability to compile and pass almost all tests:

-* FreeBSD 7.3 with SM 1.7 port
-* OpenBSD 4.6 with SM 1.7 port
-* Debian 5 32-bit with SM 1.9 package
-* Debian 5 64-bit with SM 1.9 package

 Requirements
 ------------

 * nginx versions: 0.8.11 (tested up to 0.8.54), 0.9.7, 1.0.1;
-* SpiderMonkey 1.7.0 and greater;
+* SpiderMonkey 1.7.0;
 * curl near 7.19 for automated testing.

 ### installing SpiderMonkey

-This module requires the SpiderMonkey 1.7+ (or TraceMonkey, or JaegerMonkey, or anything else with the [JSAPI][] on 2010-03-26) to be properly installed in your system.
+This module requires the SpiderMonkey 1.7 (with the [JSAPI][] on 2010-03-26) being properly installed in your system.

 Notes on SpiderMonkey support on different platforms (2010-05-27):